casbin/jcasbin/README.md

 ![casbin Logo](casbin-logo.png)

-jCasbin is a powerful and efficient open-source access control library for Java projects.
+jCasbin is powerful and efficient open-source access control library for Java projects.
 It provides support for enforcing authorization based on various [access control models](https://en.wikipedia.org/wiki/Computer_security_model).

 ## All the languages supported by Casbin: